Skip to main content

 b.
 Life Sciences Electives:

-Any course at the upper division or the graduate level in Biomedical Sciences, Neurosciences, Epidemiology, Public Health, Biology, Systems Biology, Bioengineering, or Medicine, letter grade if possible, in addition to the required life sciences course.
+Any course at the upper division or the graduate level in Biomedical Sciences, Neurosciences, Epidemiology, Public Health, Biology, Systems Biology, Bioengineering, or Medicine, letter grade (if that grading option exists), in addition to the required life sciences course.

-In addition to the courses listed above, students may take other elective courses.
-These include any course at the upper-division (e.g., remedial courses), or graduate level in Biostatistics, Mathematics, Computer Science, Life Sciences as listed above, or related areas.
-Courses should be taken for a letter grade if possible.
-Please note that no more than 12 upper-division units can be applied towards your degree requirements.
+In addition to the courses listed above, students may take other elective courses including those at the upper-division undergraduate level (e.g., remedial courses), or graduate level in Biostatistics, Mathematics, Computer Science, Life Sciences, Data Science, or related areas.
+Courses should be taken for a letter grade (if that grading option exists).
+No more than 12 upper-division undergraduate units can be applied towards your degree requirements.